fendiya/learning_notes/Logging/logging.md

 -    2       Critical: --> A system or service error has occurred.
 The system can recover but there might be a momentary loss or permanent degradation of service.
 -    3       Error: --> A user error has occurred.
 The system or application can handle the error with no interruption and limited degradation of service.
 -    4       Warning: warning conditions  --> Suspicious Operation/Configuraion has occured, but it might not effect normal operation.
 -    5       Notice: normal but significant condition --> high level information
--    6       Informational: informational messages --> Low level information
+-    6       Informational: informational messages --> Low Level information
 -    7       Debug: debug-level messages
 oracle have another level :
     8       Trace: very diagnostics --> TRACE messages follow the request path of a method.

+While developing Application it is enought to have only error level :
+- DEBUG --> Logs that are mainly used by the developers and contain data such as response times, health checks, queues status etc. An example for a debug log would be “Number of messages in the user creation queue = 3482”
+- INFO --> Business processes and transactions, these logs should be readable for QA, Support and even advanced users to understand the system’s behavior.
+An example for an info log will contain data on a product purchase on your e-commerce platform, a user creation on your social media or a successful batch process on your data analytics solution.
+- WARNING --> These logs mean that something unusual happened or something isn’t right, but it does not necessarily mean that anything failed or that the user will notice a problem.
+An example of a warning would be “Received illegal character for username – “Jame$” , ignoring char”
+- ERROR --> A problem that must be investigated, use the Error severity to log Disconnections, failed tasks or failures that reflect to your users.
+If you see an Error in your log that does not require immediate investigation, you should probably lower its severity.
+- CRITICAL --> Something terrible happened, stop everything and handle it, Crashes, Serious latency or performance issues, security problems.
+All these must be logged with the log severity Critical.

 ## What Information Should Exist :
 Try to log in xml or json format, so it can be easily extracted and analyzed. and try to log in below format.
 Oracle have Log Services to learn More.